Iurii-Dziuban/algorithms/README.md

 - RangeMerge (RangeMergeTest) - sorted array of ints.
 Encode/Archive/Zip numbers into ranges.
 Optimized solution
 - TrappingRainWater (TrappingRainWaterTest) - array of landscape.
 Calculate how many units of water will remain after the rain inside.
 - KClosestPoints (KClosestPointsTest) - find k closest 2d points to particular one
+- ShortestRangeInKSortedLists (ShortestRangeInKSortedListsTest) - take one element from each list - make the range of taken numbers the shortest possible
 # Yandex tasks
 - Bencode (BencodeTest) - implementation of Bencode protocol for encoding/decoding data.
 Widely used in torrents.
 More info: https://en.wikipedia.org/wiki/Bencode